 IMC has created considerable academic discussion yet there is still not one agreed definition.
 Schultz (2004) stated that "Integrated Marketing Communications is a strategic business process used to plan, develop, execute and evaluate coordinated, measurable, persuasive brand communications programs over time with consumers, customers, prospects, employees, associates and other targeted, relevant external and internal audiences.
 The goal is to generate both short-term financial returns and build long-term brand and shareholder value".
 Two key issues appear to have been problematic in the development of IMC - definition and theoretical foundations.
-The debate concerning definitions of IMC still continues in academic circles and there is disagreement as to whether IMC is in the domain of the marketing communications mix (Lee and Park 2007, Eastin and Daugherty 2005, Grove Carlson and Dorsch 2007) or a more strategic organisation wide activity (Kliatchko

-2005; 2008, Kitchen 2005, Fill 2005, Schultz 2004).
+The debate concerning definitions of IMC still continues in academic circles and there is disagreement as to whether IMC is in the domain of the marketing communications mix (Lee and Park 2007, Eastin and Daugherty 2005, Grove Carlson and Dorsch 2007) or a more strategic organisation wide activity (Fill 2013; Kitchen 2005; Kliatchko 2005; 2008; Schultz 2004).
 A more recent definition is Luxton, Reid and Mavondo (2015) who identify the importance of IMC in helping an organisation gain competitive advantage as, "IMC is a market-relating deployment mechanism that enables the optimization of communication approaches to achieve superior communication effectiveness, which has other downstream benefits (e.g., brand and financial performance)."
-There is similarities with the Schultz (2004) definition in terms of the focus on the contribution of IMC to financial and brand organisational objectives.

 There is very little research undertaken on those studying IMC and the curricula that is preparing them for work in this domain.
 There have been some studies in the field of IMC curriculum development, e.g. Farrelly, Luxton and Brace-Govan (2001) who undertook a study in Australia where they identified content that practitioners expect to see in an IMC curriculum, but this is now rather dated given the changing environment.
-Other studies have examined what is being taught (for instance, Kerr, Patti and Chein (2004), Patti (2005), Kerr, Schultz, Patti and Ilchul (2008), and Kerr (2009).
+Other studies have examined what is being taught, for instance, Kerr, Patti and Chein (2004), Patti (2005), Kerr, Schultz, Patti and Ilchul (2008), and Kerr (2009).
+Kerr has completed significant research on this area and this study intends to build on this.
 There are calls for further research (Schultz and Patti 2009).
 Also Faulds and Mangold (2014) question whether social media should be incorporated into the IMC curricula and call for further research in this field as "It will inevitably evolve over the next several years and will likely be influenced by the needs of external constituents (i.e., marketing practitioners), student needs, and departmental resource constraints."
-This is an area that will be explored further in this study.
-Kumar (2015) identifies that marketing at the core and new media influence are prominent themes of research within the subject of marketing.
-Both of these are heavily considered in the IMC literature and are evident in practitioner frameworks.